-Special for Stochastic Applications:
+Stochastic Non-spatial Applications:

-- Specifications -> Species will give a value of either concentrations, or particle numbers.
+- Most settings are the same as for deterministic non-spatial. - Specifications -> Species will give a value of either concentrations, or particle numbers.
 Simulations will be performed in particles.
 Conversion is done using compartment volume that is defined in Specifications->Geometry.
-Make sure simulation volume is appropriate to avoid very large number of particles. - Simulation results can be seen in concentrations and number of particles (name_Count).
+Make sure simulation volume is appropriate to avoid very large number of particles. - Simulation results can be seen in concentrations and number of particles (name Count).

-Special for Network-Free Applications:
+Network-Free Applications:

-- This is a stochastic application, so compartment volume must be defined in Specifications->Geometry - Specifications -> Network-Free can be used to generate a rule-based model from a regular reaction network.
+- Most settings are the same as for stochastic non-spatial application. - This is a stochastic application, so compartment volume must be defined in Specifications->Geometry - Specifications -> Network-Free can be used to generate a rule-based model from a regular reaction network.
 For a purely rule-based model pressing this button will generate a new rule-based model identical to the existing.
 Check "Expert Options" section for more details. - NFSim simulator has special settings check them carefully under Simulation -> Edit->Solver.